wellcomecollection/docs/rfcs/054-id-resolver/README.md

 ## What?

-A Catalogue Pipeline stage and Concepts API feature to retrieve additional information about Concepts that are derived from external authorities.
+A Catalogue Pipeline stage (or preliminary step in the ID Minter) and Concepts API feature to retrieve additional information about Concepts that are derived from external authorities.

 The additional information includes: